 The Collaborative Economy is changing mobility

-The Collaborative Economy approach can be applied to physical goods, services, finances and information, representing a new “business logic” and it is really difficult to compete in front of the efficiency and exponential growth of platforms such as Airbnb or Uber.
+The Collaborative Economy approach can be applied to physical goods, services, finances and information, and it is really difficult to compete in front of the efficiency and exponential growth of platforms such as Airbnb or Uber.
 You can take a look at this free download to understand how these platform based companies work: “Pentagrowth: the five levers of exponential growth”.

 - People organise themselves to re-sell train tickets they can’t use,